 Doing so can be stressful and even cause life-threatening arrhythmias.

 Second, you’ll always get more benefits from listening to music you actually like.

 One person’s music can be another person’s noise, as any parent of a teenager can attest.

 Neuroscientists can now see that music affects each person’s brain differently.

 By using functional magnetic resonance imaging (fMRI), researchers have found that listening to music you like increases blood flow to the brain and brain connectivity more than listening to music you don’t like.

 Also, the number of areas in the brain activated by music varies depending on your musical background and tastes.

 Research confirms that the best type of music to increase focus and productivity should first and foremost be music you enjoy.

-If you want to listen to music specifically to improve your mood, learning or concentration, the music streaming service Spotify is an excellent place to start.
+If you want to listen to music specifically to improve your mood, learning, or concentration, the music streaming service Spotify is a good place to start.

-Once you create a free account, use the “Browse” function to access the “Genres and Moods” tab.
+Once you create a free account, use the search function to access the list of music genres.